pdil/usmap/README.md

 View code used to generate these plots: [resources/examples.R](https://github.com/pdil/usmap/blob/master/resources/examples.R)

 ## Purpose
 Typically in R it is difficult to create nice US [choropleths](https://en.wikipedia.org/wiki/Choropleth_map) that include Alaska and Hawaii.
-The functions presented here attempt to elegantly solve this problem by manually moving these states to a new location and providing a fortified data frame for mapping and visualization.
-This allows the user to easily add data to color the map.
+The functions presented here attempt to elegantly solve this problem by manually moving these states to a new location and providing a simple features ([`sf`](https://github.com/r-spatial/sf)) object for mapping and visualization.
+This allows the user to easily add visual data or features to the US map.

 ## Shape Files
 The shape files that we use to plot the maps in R are located in the [`usmapdata`](https://github.com/pdil/usmapdata) package.
 These are generated from the [US Census Bureau cartographic boundary files](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html).
 Maps at both the state and county levels are included for convenience.